github-early-access/gh-attestation/README.md

 GitHub is relying on [TUF](https://theupdateframework.io/) to securely deliver the trust root for our signing authority.
-It's natively integrated into `attestation` extenstion.
+It's natively integrated into the GitHub CLI [attestation extension](https://github.com/github-early-access/gh-attestation/).
 By using TUF the client will automatically update the trust root and verify that the local cache is both up-to-date and valid.